 Clearmind Medicine Announces Pricing of US$7.5 Million Public Offering and Uplisting to the Nasdaq Capital Market

-/EIN News/ -- VANCOUVER, Nov.
-14, 2022 (GLOBE NEWSWIRE) -- Clearmind Medicine Inc. (Nasdaq and CSE: CMND), (FSE: CWY0) (“Clearmind” or the “Company”), a biotech company focused on discovery and development of novel psychedelic-derived therapeutics to solve major undertreated health problems, today announced the pricing of its underwritten public offering of 1,153,847 common shares at a price to the public of US$6.50 per share (CAD$8.65), for aggregate gross proceeds of US$7.5 million, prior to deducting underwriting discounts and offering expenses.
+VANCOUVER, Nov.
+14, 2022 (GLOBE NEWSWIRE) -- Clearmind Medicine Inc. CMND, CWY ("Clearmind" or the "Company"), a biotech company focused on discovery and development of novel psychedelic-derived therapeutics to solve major undertreated health problems, today announced the pricing of its underwritten public offering of 1,153,847 common shares at a price to the public of US$6.50 per share (CAD$8.65), for aggregate gross proceeds of US$7.5 million, prior to deducting underwriting discounts and offering expenses.
 The pricing occurs following a 1-for-30 reverse stock split, which was effective at 5:30 p.m. on September 30, 2022.

 In addition, the Company has granted Aegis Capital Corp. ("Aegis") a 45-day option to purchase up to 173,077 additional common shares, equal to 15% of the number of shares sold in the offering solely to cover over-allotments, if any.
 The public purchase price per additional common share will be US$6.50 per share (CAD$8.65).
 If Aegis exercises the option in full for common shares, the total gross proceeds of the offering including the overallotment are expected to be approximately US$8.6 million before deducting underwriting discounts and commissions and offering expenses.
 The offering is expected to close on or about November 17, 2022, subject to customary closing conditions.
 All securities sold as part of the offering may not be sold, transferred, hypothecated or otherwise traded on or through facilities of Canadian securities exchange or otherwise in Canada or for the benefit of a Canadian resident until March 17, 2023.